 It's actually a pretty small room.
-It's --24 if I had to estimate, I would say the initial room 2 long rifles were set inside of there and stored that 3 way.
+It's --24 if I had to estimate, I would say the initial room like, rubber trash cans, the firearms, some of the

+2 long rifles were set inside of there and stored that

+3 way.